davinctor/CompileFFmpegWithOpenSSL/README.md

-# compile-ffmpeg-with-openssl
+# About
-A bunch of script you can use to compile ffmpeg with openssl
+A bunch of script you can use to compile FFmpeg with OpenSSL

 # Environment
 1. Linux (At that time I used Linux Mint 18.1 Serena MATE 64-bit)